 More Tips For Riding Italian Trains

-- The Departures Board: You’ll find your train platform via the departure board at the train station.
+- Check The Departures Board: You’ll find your train platform via the departure board at the train station.
 Don’t worry if you don’t see your train because they often only display trains departing within the next 10-20 minutes.